Farinata or socca is an easy recipe made by mixing chickpea flour and extra virgin olive oil, then baking it in the oven for about 20 minutes.

 If you don't have a blender, you can use a whisk or a fork, but make sure that the flour is fully dissolved in the water, and ideally, let it sit for an hour.

-Note that some people add oil to the batter, but this is not strictly necessary since we will add quite a bit of oil to the baking tray later on.
+Note: some people add oil to the batter, but this is not strictly necessary since we will add quite a bit of oil to the baking tray later.

 With a spoon, remove some foam from the chickpea batter's top.
 We do this because the foam tends to burn in the oven.